oschweitzer/sfeir-school-angular/docs/markdown/basics/environment_setup.md

 # Visual Studio Code

-Solution de Microsoft, vient seul, il faut installer des plugins pour avoir un IDE performant<br><br>
+Microsoft solution, comes alone, you have to install plugins to have a powerful IDE<br><br>

--   Angular language service: autorise le Framework Syntaxe + auto-completion<br><br>
+-   Angular language service: authorizes the Syntax + auto-completion framework<br><br>
--   Visual Studio IntelliCode pour de l'auto-complétion intelligente<br><br>
+-   Visual Studio IntelliCode for intelligent autocompletion <br> <br>
--   Editor Config: pour avoir un config de l'éditeur commune avec tous les membres de votre équipe
+-   Editor Config: to have a common editor config with all the members of your team

 ![h-300](assets/images/school/basics/vscode.svg)
 ![h-300 float-right](assets/images/school/basics/editor_config.png)